 The team that made it into the end zone first earned a touchdown for their class period.
 I kept track of touchdowns and total yards earned in the hallway for all students to see.
 Students would come into class excited to earn yards to compete with other class periods.
 The class period who had the most touchdowns or yards at the end of test prep (but after the standardized test) earned a free day of recess instead of class.
 The group of four from each class that earned the most yards earned an invitation to a pizza and movie night.

 Football Frenzy was one of the most fun and engaging activities that I used last year for both the students and myself.
 Everyday students were excited to practice!
 That is music to a teacher’s ear!

-In the next month, Noelle and I will be discussing ways to engage students by making test prep fun, how to help your students achieve more with goal setting, and how to differentiate test prep to reach more students.
+In the next month, Noelle and I will be discussing ways to engage students by making test prep fun, how to help your students achieve more with goal setting, and 5 tips for a successful STAAR or CCSS review.
 What incentives or strategies do you use to invest students in review?